 The Immigration Unit hosts bilingual (Spanish/English) interns during the summer (full-time opportunities) and during the spring and fall semesters (part-time or full-time opportunities).

-UPCOMING OPPORTUNITES: SPRING 2014
+UPCOMING OPPORTUNITES: SUMMER 2014

 Immigration Intern Responsibilities:

 - Communicating with clients from all over the world in Spanish and English, and in other languages through the use of interpreters

 - Carrying active caseloads of immigration cases, under the supervision of experienced attorneys and paralegals

 - Preparing filings to the US Citizenship and Immigration Services, including (but is not limited to) petitions for survivors of domestic violence (VAWA petitions), crime (U-visas) and human trafficking (T-visas), petitions for abandoned/unaccompanied minor immigrant children, political asylum applications, family reunifications petitions, adjustments of status to permanent residence, naturalization, Temporary Protected Status, work authorization, and Deferred Action for Childhood Arrivals (DACA)

 - Working closely with attorneys and paralegals in the preparation of cases for submission to the Immigration Court for clients in removal proceedings

 - Coordinating all aspects of a client’s case, including client communication, relevant research, translation, drafting personal statements, preparing immigration forms, writing memos and briefs, drafting court motions and orders, and advocacy with law enforcement and other agencies

 - Attending clients’ interviews with USCIS officers for immigration benefits, as an interpreter

 - Applicants must be highly proficient or bilingual in Spanish and English (speaking, oral comprehension, reading and writing)